THU-numbda/deepRWCap/README.md

 - Dielectric data: `N³` values representing the permittivity distribution
 - Structure data: `7 × n_structures` values (geometric structure parameters, unused)
-- Green's function/Gradient data: `6 × N²` values for the 6 faces of the cube
+- Poisson[^1]/Gradient data: `6 × N²` values for the 6 faces of the cube

-## Python Training
+[^1]: The surface Green's function is equivalent to the Poisson kernel.

 ### Setup